monoxgas/sRDI/README.md

 - `SRDI_CLEARHEADER` [0x1]: The DOS Header and DOS Stub for the target DLL are completley wiped with null bytes on load (Except for e_lfanew).
 This might cause issues with stock windows APIs when supplying the base address as a psuedo `HMODULE`.
 - `SRDI_CLEARMEMORY` [0x2]: After calling functions in the loaded module (`DllMain` and any exports), the DLL data will be cleared from memory.
 This is dangerous if you expect to continue executing code out of the module (Threads / `GetProcAddressR`).
 - `SRDI_OBFUSCATEIMPORTS` [0x4]: The order of imports in the module will be randomized before starting IAT patching.
 Additionally, the high 16 bits of the flag can be used to store the number of seconds to pause before processing the next import.
 For example, `flags | (3 << 16)` will pause 3 seconds between every import.
+- `SRDI_PASS_SHELLCODE_BASE` [0x8]: As opposed to passing supplied user data to the exported function, sRDI will instead pass the base address of the currently executing shellcode block.
+This can be useful for self-cleanup inside more advanced modules.

 ## Building
 This project is built using Visual Studio 2019 (v142) and Windows SDK 10.
 The python script is written using Python 3.